Independent SaaS comparison

 Neither is the best for e-commerce.
 Klaviyo is purpose-built for online stores.
 Between these two, ActiveCampaign has better e-commerce automation (abandoned cart, purchase follow-ups) at a lower price.
 HubSpot's e-commerce features are more limited.
 See our Klaviyo vs Mailchimp comparison for the e-commerce angle.

 You can, but it creates data fragmentation.
-Some teams use HubSpot for CRM/sales and ActiveCampaign for marketing automation.
-Third-party integrations sync contacts between them.
-Most teams are better off picking one platform to avoid duplicate data and syncing issues.
+Some teams use HubSpot for CRM and ActiveCampaign for marketing automation, but contact sync, lifecycle stages, attribution, consent fields, and sales handoffs all need governance.
+Most small and mid-size B2B teams are better off picking one primary system.

 ActiveCampaign consistently scores higher in independent deliverability tests.
 It includes built-in spam testing, list hygiene tools, and predictive sending.
 HubSpot's deliverability is solid but less transparent in independent benchmarks.